oracle-livelabs/security/database/common/init-start-env/init-start-env-sqlfw.md

 ## Introduction

-In this lab we will review and startup all components required to successfully run this workshop.
+In this lab we will review access to Glassfish application

-Estimated Time: 10 minutes maximum.
+Estimated Time: 5 minutes maximum.

 ### Objectives
-- Initialize the workshop environment.
+- Review access to Glassfish application

 ### Prerequisites
 This lab assumes you have: